b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 A stack trace is provided in the browser console after running a process.

+A proof of Turing completeness is provided [here.](https://b38tn1k.com/WIP/#demo15)

+# Thoughts & Credits
+I made a Turing Machine that shows UBT is Turing complete (as much as anything else), I've made myself a celebratory drink, and I'm feeling pretty happy.
+So here are some TL/DR thoughts.

+Implementing array operations (get, set, delete, push, run) has made me appreciate the work and minds of van Rossum, Peters, and everyone else who contributed to Python.
+When I think about code, I think in Python.
+It's my 'internal dialogue programming language'.
+My (probably still incomplete) approach to array operations was directly inspired by how easy Python lists work.

+If you check the [source](https://github.com/b38tn1k/b38tn1k.github.io/tree/master/WIP), you might see some weird non-idiomatic javascript.
+I learnt javascript to convert some of my Processing PDE sketches to p5.js.
+I learnt Processing PDE because it appeared similar to Arduino, but unlocked the screen as something I could play with.
+Most of my coding xp is robot facing - not UI or screen elements.
+I'm sure there are more structured approaches to writing javascript but I'm doing this for fun.

+Proving this idea out sent me down a couple Wikipedia rabbit holes.
+Turing is a giant who deserved better.
+Gödel was a good troublemaker. von Neumann was a massive nerd.

+All to say, I built this using tools and knowledge from a lot of different awesome people.

+A big thank you to Hamish for being my human TODO list and sounding board.

 <script>
 if(/Android|webOS|iPhone|iPad|iPod|BlackBerry|IEMobile|Opera Mini/i.test(navigator.userAgent)){
   const iframes = document.getElementsByTagName("iframe");